bosley/sxs/docs/core/instructions.md

 The SXS instructions system provides the core language primitives that define program behavior.
 Instructions are C++-implemented callable symbols that handle control flow, variable binding, function definition, type reflection, error handling, loops, and data manipulation.
 The system operates through a three-phase architecture: generation (reserved for future compilation), interpretation (runtime execution), and type checking (compile-time validation).

 **Note:** This document describes the instruction system architecture and implementation.
 For information on how the core orchestrator manages the overall runtime, see `core.md`.
-For details on imports and kernels subsystems, see `imports.md` and `kernels.md`.
+For details on the kernels subsystem, see `kernels.md`.

 ### Key Design Principles